mrocklin/blog/_posts/work/2016-02-17-dask-distributed-part-2.md

 245566747
 ```

-Dask.dataframes builds a plan to get your result and the distributed scheduler
+Dask.dataframes build a plan to get your result and the distributed scheduler
 coordinates that plan on all of the little Pandas dataframes on the workers
 that make up our dataset.